Please refer to the Guide for Applicants, Section three, for a complete description of the application process steps.

 Having obtained the status of a strategic project under the CRMA allows project promoters to request a meeting with the financing subgroup according to article 16 of the CRMA to discuss and provide advice on how to complete the financing of the project, taking into account private and public sources of funding, with a particular focus on the Global Gateway Initiative.
 This subgroup brings together relevant national promotional banks, the EIB, EBRD and private financial institutions, among others.

-The Commission will review and, if necessary, update the list of strategic raw materials by 24 May 2027, and every three years thereafter.
+The Commission will review and, if necessary, update the list of strategic raw materials in 2027, and every three years thereafter.
 Upon the request of the European Critical Raw Materials Board established in Article 35 (the ‘Board’) on the basis of monitoring and stress testing in accordance with that Regulation, the Commission will also review and, where appropriate, update the list of strategic raw materials at any time in addition to the regular reviews.

 The assessment of each project application will strictly follow the Commission’s internal rules and CRMA criteria while protecting commercially sensitive information.